Mental health in South Korea: History

-Mental illness

-Contributing factors

-Economic hardship during the late 1990s led to a sharp increase in mental illness and suicide in South Korea, as well as almost all other Asian countries that the economic depression affected.
-Social stigma within the South Korean population likewise discourages people from initially seeking treatment, exacerbating the severity of mental illness.
-Cultural factors other than stigma, such as binge-drinking, may also contribute to mental health issues within South Korean society.
-Due to Korea's societal, academic and corporate structure, Koreans are placed under substantial stress from a relatively young age.
-Korean children and adolescents are placed in an education system that has a relentless focus on intellectual excellence, with anything less than such considered unacceptable.
-Suicide is the leading cause of death for adolescent Koreans, making suicide a suffocating reality in school systems.
-Korean students face not only academic pressure, but also the common stressors that the average student faces in any school setting.
-Social exclusion is a contributing factor to depression amongst Koreans aged from 10 to 19.
-In school systems children are victimized for their economic status or for other trivial reasons.
-Korean students are encouraged to excel above their peers which encourages a competitive environment welcoming hostility amongst peers.
-Korean students who have been bullied are said to have lower tests scores, lower self-esteem and increased levels of anxiety, making them more likely to become victims of depression.
+Prior to the late 19th century, medical care was often administered via traditional Korean medicine and Korean shamanistic medicine.
+Western medicine was first introduced to South Korea by missionary doctors during the late Joseon and Korean Empire periods.
+During the 1910–1945 Japanese colonial period, mental hospitals were sponsored by the Japanese government.
+Missionary hospitals also operated during this period.

+In the 1990s, economic hardship during the Asian financial crisis led to a sharp increase in mental illness and suicide in South Korea, as well as almost all other Asian countries that the economic depression affected.

+The 2019 and ongoing COVID-19 pandemic has been found in a number of studies to have globally exacerbated mental health issues.

+In 2021, a survey conducted by the Ministry of Health and Welfare found that 32.7% of males and 22.9% of females in South Korea developed symptoms of mental illness at least one time in their lives.

+Description

 Depression

-In 2001, between 14 and 15.2 percent of the South Korean population was estimated to have major depressive disorder as outlined in the DSM-IV, a number which has been increasing.
-The latest number recorded of the percent of the population diagnosed with depression, 10.7%, was recorded in 2011.
+In 2001, between 3 and 4.2 percent of the South Korean population was estimated to have major depressive disorder as outlined in the DSM-IV, a number which has been increasing.
+In 2011, the estimated proportion of people with diagnosed depression was 6.7%.
 Women, smokers, shift workers, those with poor health, those who exercise in the evenings, those who perceive their lives to be stressful, and those that were underweight were more likely to have major depressive disorder.
 A potential reason that this statistic has risen within the last decade could be from the low access rate to health care services for depression.
 A study reported that the average percent annual treatment rate for depression was 39.2%.
 Within the population of those diagnosed with depression, only 16.0% seek treatment.
-Among those in the population that seek treatment, individuals with a college education are more likely to undergo depression treatment, 38.0%, than those without an education.
+Among those in the population that seek treatment, individuals with a college education are more likely to undergo depression treatment, 16.0%, than those without an education.
 Educational level has been shown to have an association with those seeking treatment for depression; with more education, individuals are more exposed to health information and actively respond to this new knowledge.
 Individuals that are above the age of 70 are also less likely to receive depression consultation than those aged between 19 and 29 years.